Advanced Endpoint Management

 string |

-Display name of the endpoint hosting the source endpoint if the source endpoint is a shared endpoint.
-Same visibility rules as source_host_endpoint_id. |
+the source endpoint is a shared endpoint.
+Same visibility rules as

 source_mapped_collection_id |